ZhgChg.Li

 Adjust Execution Script

-Adjust the setting value in command: "-r".
+Adjust the setting value inside command: "-r".

 • -r : Run both Android and Apple (iOS) review checks simultaneously